 Your Cat's Age

-Premiums increase as your Ragdoll ages.
-Insuring a kitten or young adult (under 3) is typically the most affordable.
-Some providers have age limits for new policies - commonly 8 or 10 years.
-Starting cover early avoids pre-existing condition exclusions for conditions like HCM.
+Premiums rise as your Ragdoll gets older.
+Insuring a kitten or young adult (under 3) is typically the most affordable option.
+Some providers cap new enrolments at 8 or 10 years.
+Starting cover early avoids pre-existing condition exclusions for issues like HCM.

 ⚕️